Suspected arson in downtown Osaka building leaves 24 dead

 The clinic’s psychiatrist, Kotaro Nishizawa, could not be reached since the fire, NHK said.
 It quoted his father as saying the doctor hinted at a problem at the clinic but did not elaborate.

-People on other floors of the building were believed to have been safely evacuated, fire officials said.
+People on other floors of the building were safely evacuated, fire officials said.

 NHK quoted a witness as saying she heard a woman’s voice coming from the fourth floor calling for help.
 Another witness told TV Asahi he saw flames and smoke coming out of windows on the fourth floor when he stepped outside after hearing a commotion.